gvwilson/thirdbit/src/fiction/iffy/index.md

 which now spoke only to their fellow machines.
-Every day brought a new setback, a new loss, a new defeat for the madmen, whose voices were no longer calm.*
+Every day brought a new setback, a new loss, a new defeat for the madmen whose voices were no longer calm.*

 *No one knows why the machines stopped fighting.
 They were winning,